Reading time: 5 min.

 People with naturally thin hair are more likely to have a double whorl that looks like a bald spot on the crown.
 Sometimes, this has nothing to do with hair loss — it’s just your natural hair pattern.

-If you’re not ready to try surgery, you can also style double crown hair with a new haircut or style.
+If you’re not ready to try surgery, you can also camouflage your double crown with a new haircut or style.
 Try a slicked-back pompadour or swept-over undercut to hide your double crown.

 haircuts to cover up a double crown